humanmade/altis-browser-security/README.md

 #### Report-Only Policies

 To send a [Content-Security-Policy-Report-Only header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy-Report-Only), use the exact same process described above for the ordinary CSP policies with the alternative filter `altis.security.browser.report_only_content_security_policies`.

-An external service must be used to ingest the reports from the Report-Only policies.
-The external service will provide you with a reporting URL which can then be defined by adding a `report-uri` directive with the appropriate URL for processing reports.
+An external service must be used to ingest the reports from Report-Only policies.
+The external service will provide you with a reporting URL which you can use by adding a `report-uri` directive with the appropriate URL for processing reports.

 You can also modify individual directives for use in report-only policies in the same manner described above using the filters,